nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Sorting all entries : `sort`

-Sorts all entries from the address book according to name in alphabetical order.
+Sorts all entries from the address book according to name in alphabetical order or order of addition.

-Format: `sort`
+Format: `sort name` or `sort latest`

 <!--TODO: Bryan-->